khalayli/SOB_public/README.md

 ## Introduction

 Sultans of Baloot is a project that stemmed out of a "what if" idea.
-It is also my way of diving deep into Swift, with a meaningful project since I don't enjoy working on small projects which can prove I can do something but will not be of use.
+It is also my way of diving deep into Swift, with a meaningful project since I don't enjoy working on small projects which are not of use.
 Baloot is a popular Saudi card game similar to French Belote with different rules which I enjoy playing it often with my fellow friends.
 It definitely exists and would not be the first to touch the App Store, however, as a player who spent a lot of time and has tried many different Baloot apps, I was never satisfied with any.
-They were just missing many features and the core of the game makes the user experience horrible.
+They were just missing many features and the core algorithm of the game makes the user experience horrible.

 ## About the Game